AnserShafiq/Booksmarks-Application/README.md

-# Booksmarks-Application
+# Bookmarker LocalStorage App
-Created a small level Bookmarks Web App where the user can save his related links.

-# Languages Used
-1) JavaScript
-2) Html
-3) CSS
-4) Bootstrap
+Simple application for bookmarking webistes.
+This app goes along with the "Learn JavaScript By Building A Bookmarking App" tutorial.
+It uses localStorage for storing bookmarks

+### Version
+1.0.0

-# Usage
+### Usage
-Just clone or download the elements of this repo and open it with VS Code and Make it Live.

-# Web App's Link
+Just download and open index.html.
+It is all client side